horga83/shellChatGPT/README.md

 See also BUGS section in the [man page](man/README.md).

-## 📖 HELP PAGE
+## 📖 Help Pages

 Read the markdown [**man page here**](man/README.md).

-Alternatively, an help page snippet can be printed with `chatgpt.sh -h`.
+Alternatively, a help page snippet can be printed with `chatgpt.sh -h`.

 ## 💪 Contributors